bootchk/solabile/pages/myShows.md

 Not a solar mobile, but a solar, virtually kinetic lamp.

-A rule of the exhibit was that you must use, and only use, a provided LED lamp for illumination.
+A rule of the exhibit was that you must use, and only use, a provided LED lamp, plugged into an outlet.
 And [kinetic art](https://en.wikipedia.org/wiki/Kinetic_art) was not allowed.
 So I did not use motors, but used solar cells that powered *more* LED's.
 So I was fighting authority, to create a work that used other light sources, and that seemed to move.